-- Spinal Cord Injuries Spinal cord injuries can be incredibly serious in auto accidents.
-The spine is comprised of small, irregular shaped bones called vertebrae.
+- Spinal Cord Injuries Spinal cord injuries can be severe in auto accidents.
+The spine is comprised of small, irregularly shaped bones called vertebrae.
 Damage to the spinal cord can result in permanent changes in strength, sensation and other body functions below the site of the injury.
 A spinal cord injury is “complete” if almost all feeling and the ability to control movement are lost below the injury.
 An injury is “incomplete” if the victim has some motor or sensory function below the affected area.

 Diagnosing a Broken Bone

 - X-Ray: One of the most common methods of diagnosing a broken bone is an X-ray.
 During an X-ray, beams of radiation pass through your body and are absorbed in different amounts depending on the density of the material they pass through.
 Bone, due to its density, will appear as white on an X-ray, allowing medical professionals to view and diagnose fractures.
 Some types of X-ray tests require that a contrast medium such as iodine or barium is introduced into the body in order to provide greater image detail.